joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 Okay, looks like we're good.
 This dataset has the tag `'aaa'` present in three parent records.
-And finding those parent records is fast, taking only 93 milliseconds and 21.75 MiB of memory.
+And finding those parent records is fast, taking only 93 milliseconds and 21.75 MiB of memory despite a lack of any indexing on the column.
 Finding the related child records is a simple matter of joining the child table:

 ```sql
 SELECT child.tags